Topics Map > Media Delivery > Engage

 As noted in the Engage Best Practices for Instructors document, students have a more positive experience with eTexts when their instructors are proactive in managing expectations.
 The text below should be modified for your specific course to inform students of what to expect if you are using Engage for your eText.
 Text in brackets [like this] is meant to be either customized for your particular course or meant as a general suggestion.

 As noted in the Course Guide, this course is using an Engage eText.
 Your eText(s) is/are available from the Engage tool in your Canvas course page.
 We will be using [Title of text, edition] by [author] ([ISBN if available]).

 [Be sure to explain to your students why you chose to use Engage and how you will use it throughout the semester.
-If you wish to review student markups in the text, you will need to advise your students to not block your access.
+If you wish to review student markups in the text, you will need to advise your students to provide you with their share code.
+However, this is not a fully accessible function and should not be required/used as a grade item.
 How would you prefer your students to submit questions regarding their reading?
 Etc.

 Promote early engagement with and navigation in the eText in a manner that reflects your expectations throughout the semester.]